Tennessee Recount Laws

 The Tennessee Code Annotated can be accessed at: http://www.lexisnexis.com/hottopics/tncode.
 See Title 2 "Elections."

 Mixed paper ballot and DREs without VVPAT

 In 2008, Tennessee passed the Tennessee Voter Confidence Act, requiring all 95 counties to use optical scan voting systems with paper ballots by the November 2010 general election.
-In 2010, the Tennessee Voter Confidence Act was amended to delay implementation of this requirement until “no later than the general election in 2012” (Public Chapter 612).
-In 2011, the act was amended again to remove the requirement and instead make it optional for counties to use optical scan voting systems (Public Chapter 301).
+In 2010, the Tennessee Voter Confidence Act was amended to delay implementation of this requirement until “no later than the general election in 2012” (Public Chapter 612.
+In 2011, the act was amended again to remove the requirement and instead make it optional for counties to use optical scan voting systems Public Chapter 301).
 In 2020, approximately 20 of Tennessee's counties use ballot making devices or hand marked paper ballots.
 The other 75 counties use direct recording electronic (DRE) systems without a voter verified paper audit trail (VVPAT).

 For more details, visit Verified Voting.